-Achieving predominantly “market economy conditions” with removal of price controls and allowing market forces to be the predominant factor in trade flows was one of China’s obligations prescribed by the WTO Protocol of Accession.
+Achieving predominantly “market economy conditions” with removal of price controls and allowing market forces to be the predominant factor in trade flows was one of China’s obligations prescribed by the World Trade Organization Protocol of Accession.
 Although private sector has been growing steadily, the Chinese economy hasn’t transformed into true market economy.
 The Chinese government controls a large number of state-owned enterprises (SOEs) that dominate strategic sectors as well as banking, and maintains policies that provide preferential treatment of these firms.
 Industrial policies, mega state-owned enterprises, investment restrictions, and many other government controls have substantial influence on the trade with China.

 The canned searches linked below will browse the Library of Congress Online Catalog for more materials on the topic of U.S. trade with China using authorized subject headings.